tiany0321/target_oriented_BO/README.md

 The accompanying documentation includes codes for implementing t-EGO, along with two other Bayesian optimization strategies.

+To test t-EGO, evaluations were conducted on four databases.
+The 1D/specific folder contains annotations for the program.

 ## 1. Iterative Optimization Process of Different Acquisition Functions in a 1-Dimensional Mathematical Function Case

 ###  1.1 1-Dimensional Mathematical Function